 In recent years, however, state-sponsored cyberspies and saboteurs have increasingly experimented with another trick: planting so-called "false flags".
 These acts, designed to deceive both security analysts and technicians, have given rise to imaginative narratives about the identities of hackers that are difficult to erase, even after governments have announced the official results obtained by their intelligence agencies.
 Of course, it doesn't help that these official results come often, weeks or even months, after the attack happened, but that's it.

-For example, when North Korean hackers violated the Sony Pictures in 2014 to prevent the release of "The Interview", they invented a "hacktivist" group called "Guardians of Peace" and tried to mislead investigators through a vague ransom demand.
-Even after the FBI had declared responsibility for North Korea and the White House imposed new sanctions against Kim's regime as punishment, several security companies continued to argue that the attack must have been generated internally.
+For example, when North Korean hackers violated the Sony Pictures in 2014 to prevent the release of "The Interview", they invented a "hacktivist" group called "Guardians of Peace" and tried to mislead investigators through a vague ransom note.
+Even after the FBI declared North Korea accountable and the White House imposed new sanctions against the Kim regime as punishment, several security companies continued to argue that the attack must have been generated from within.

-When state-sponsored Russian hackers stole and made public the emails of the Democratic National Committee and Hillary Clinton's campaign in 2016, we now know that the Kremlin has similarly invented stories to cover up and deflect others. responsibility for that attack.
-He invented a solitary Romanian hacker named Guccifer 2.0 to attribute the attack to and also spread rumors that a later assassinated Democratic staff member named Seth Rich was responsible for posting emails and distributing documents. stolen using a fake site called DCLeaks.
-These false reports or deceptions, if you like, became conspiracy theories, used and exploited by right-wing supporters and presidential candidate Donald Trump.
+When state-sponsored Russian hackers stole and publicized emails from the Democratic National Committee and Hillary Clinton's campaign in 2016, we now know that the Kremlin, likewise, made up stories to cover up and divert to others. responsibility for that attack.
+He invented a lone Romanian hacker named Guccifer 2.0 to attribute the attack to, and also spread rumors that a later murdered Democratic staff member named Seth Rich was responsible for publishing the emails and distributing documents. stolen using a fake site called DCLeaks.
+These false news or deceptions, if you prefer, became conspiracy theories, used and exploited by right-wing supporters and presidential candidate Donald Trump.

 Thus, an atmosphere of mistrust had been created in the institutions and a credit to those who supported the false theses and the skeptics also rejected evident indications that led to the responsibility of the Kremlin so much so that even a joint statement by the US intelligence agencies , which occurred four months later, which attributed to Russia the responsibility for the attack could no longer change what ordinary people thought about the incident.
 And even today, an Economist poll shows that about half of Americans said they believed Russia was interfering in the election.